Hixson woman reunites with paramedics who saved her life

-A Hixson woman is thankful to be alive after Hamilton County EMT's respond quickly to her life threatening situation back in July.
+A Hixson woman is thankful to be alive after Hamilton County EMT's responded quickly to her life threatening situation back in July.

 On Wednesday, she reunited with the two paramedics who doctors say saved her life with their swift medical treatment.